na-na-hi/renget/archive/sfbf5.md

 \>"Welp!
 That was a mission success, let's hope those two end up making lots of babies for us to hunt."
 \>"Sir I don't think that male is gonna last long"
 \>"What makes you think that?"
-\>"Because knots aren't suppose to bend 90 degrees like that."
+\>"Because knots aren't suppose to bend 90 degrees like that."%%

 ---
 ###*Nergigante*

 =============================================

-\>be new world hunter
+%darkgreen%\>be new world hunter
 \>make a weapon out of some nergigante materials
 \>it's a good weapon, but doesn't really fit your style
 \>ditch it for something else